unkaktus/mitten/README.md

 ```shell
 export PATH="$HOME/go/bin:$PATH"
 ```
-You would probably want to have it permanently, so put into your shellrc.
+You would probably want to have it permanently, so put it into your shellrc.

 ### Example use
-Normally, connection fails:
+Normally, the connection fails:
 ```
 $ ssh supercomp
 supercomp> curl -I unkaktus.art